-Most Windows software either does not run correctly or not at all on “wine”.
-Why would someone go to Linux, if they have software that requires Windows in the first place (never mind the fact that software companies probably would not help you with their software, if they found out that you were using their Windows-only software on “wine” on Linux)?
+Contrary to what you stated, most Windows software either does not run correctly or at all on “wine”.
+Why would someone go to Linux, if they have software that requires Windows in the first place?

 “Sure, you could make the argument that not all Windows software runs perfectly using Wine on Linux.
 Then again… I could make that same argument about Windows software not always running well on Windows itself.”

 You are comparing apples to oranges here.
 What does Windows-only software running on Windows itself have to do with Windows software running under “wine” on Linux?
 These are two separate topics altogether!